IlvisFaulbaums/RemoteArduinoCar/README.md

 # RemoteArduinoCar
-Simple electric car controlled by simple (Philips) infrared remote control, based by two Servo motors and Arduino Uno, infrared sensor also is required.
+Simple electric car controlled by simple (Philips TV) infrared remote control, based by two Servo motors and Arduino Uno, infrared sensor also is required.